Hungarian Alphabet and Pronunciation Guide for English Speakers

 Vowels in Hungarian

-Hungarian vowels are categorized into short and long vowels.
-Long vowels are marked with an acute accent (´) or double acute accent (˝) and are pronounced longer than their short counterparts.
+Hungarian vowels are divided into short and long forms.
+Long vowels are marked with an acute accent (´) and are pronounced longer than their short counterparts.

 Consonants and Their Pronunciation

-Many Hungarian consonants are pronounced similarly to English, but some have unique sounds or are represented by digraphs.
+Most Hungarian consonants are pronounced similarly to English, but some have unique sounds or pronunciations that English speakers should be aware of.

 Pronunciation Tips for English Speakers

 Hungarian pronunciation is generally phonetic, meaning words are pronounced as they are written.
-However, vowel length is important and can change the meaning of words.
-Pay attention to the accents and practice the unique sounds, especially the digraphs and vowels with umlauts and double acute accents.
+However, English speakers should pay attention to vowel length and the unique consonant sounds to improve their accent and comprehension.

 Szia